How to pick the right plant

 All plants are sold in their plastic nursery pots.
 If you'd like a beautiful decorative pot to sit it inside, you can see our (gradually expanding) range in the 'pots' section.

-Remember to choose a decorative pot that is at least 1cm larger in diameter than the plant's nursery pot, so that it can fit inside.
+Remember to choose a decorative pot that is at least 0.5cm larger in diameter than the plant's nursery pot, so that it can fit inside.

 Indoor plant growth can be slow in the autumn and winter.
 So if you don't see wild amounts of growth upon receiving your plant, don't worry... it'll take off come spring time.

 All our plants are happy in their nursery pot for at least a year.
-There is no need to re-pot your plant into a new nursery pot when you receive it.
-A lot of house plants really like to be a bit pot bound.
-It keeps the balance of moisture at a good level.
-If there is too much soil surrounding their roots - you are potentially leaving it open to root rot.
-With certain plants (like snake plants, for example) their roots are so large and strong, they can distort the shape of the nursery pot a bit, which is nothing to be concerned about.
+There is no need to re-pot your plant when you receive it.
+Certain plants (like ZZ plants, for example) have large thick roots which can distort the shape of the nursery pot a bit, which is nothing to be concerned about.

 All of our plants are delivered without price tags on them, so rest assured if you've sent a gift to someone.